ACquantclub/Pairs-Trading-of-Stocks-and-Portfolios/README.md

-# ML based and Pairs Trading on Stocks and Portfolios
+# Pairs Trading of Stocks & Portfolios

-The goal of this project was to understand and explore various trading strategies on stocks and portfolios made of stocks (along with risk-free assets).
+The goal of this project was to understand and explore various pairs trading strategies on stocks and portfolios (stocks + risk-free assets).
 Further details of each of the project components are outlined in the specific README.md files in the respective folders.
-Here I am presenting a general overview for help in navigation.
+Here we present a high-level overview for help in navigation.

-This project has 3 components:

 **1. ML-based Trading**